Breakout Session 1

 Presentation 1: An update on the TSA Quality Standards Framework

 The Quality Standards Framework (QSF) has been developed as an independent audit and certification programme for the Technology Enabled Care industry.
 QSF is available to all organisations in the sector – service providers, suppliers, associations, emergency response services and third sector organisations.
 Come along to hear about the recent developments to the Quality Standards Framework and how it links to standards developments taking place in Europe.

 Presentation 2: Quality Safety and Innovation – A National Providers Perspective

 Gill Atkey, Monitoring Services Director, Appello

-The Quality Standards Framework has recently been endorsed by the National Fire Chiefs Council (NFCC).
-Hear how a national service provider is embracing the changes that this bring to the sector
+Also hear on how the Quality Standards Framework has recently been endorsed by the National Fire Chiefs Council (NFCC), and how this national service provider is embracing the changes that this bring to the sector.

 Presentation 3: European Service Standards – Where do we stand, and what is the road ahead